-After dropping our bags at a bed-and-breakfast, we headed downtown in search of supper.
+We arrived in Aberdeen feeling as gray as the weather.
+The A96 highway from Inverness to Aberdeen was packed with vehicles the entire way.
+Speeds were slow and traffic jams frequent, testing my patience and my bladder, not to mention my lower back muscles.
+Olivia and Sterling calmly navigated us to our destination with skill and good cheer.
+Sterling gave me reassuring and much appreciated neck rubs.
+We planned to visit a castle on the way, but we were making such slow progress that we skipped.
+Then we lost the sun.
+Reaching Aberdeen, we headed downtown in search of supper.
 Aberdeen's architecture matched the weather, gray and cool.
 After a long search for a parking spot, we made our way to a colorful restaurant in what looked like a former church.
 The attractive outdoor seating area was full.
 While the kids kept an eye out for a table, I stepped inside.
 The place was packed with people.
 Happy, noisy people.
 A DJ stood in a pulpit cranking out upbeat tunes.
 What was going on?
 Sterling's friend Jack, who had attended the university here, warned us that Aberdeen was dull, dull - but this looked like a great party!
 The kids secured a table outside, and as we settled in I scrutinized our fellow diners.
 Drinking and laughing, nearly all were male, white, and thirty-ish, though some were in their forties and fifties.

 Their attire was office casual.
 A few wore name badges.
 Ah.
 I queried our waiter.
 A conference, he replied with a shrug.
 Curious, I pulled out my phone.
 Not just any conference, I discovered, but the annual meeting of Offshore Europe - the trade association of North Sea oil and gas developers.
 More searching revealed this news: in July, Rishi Sunak, the UK's conservative Prime Minister, stood at a natural gas terminal near Aberdeen and made a pledge to "max out" oil and gas reserves in the North Sea with a new round of drilling.
 No wonder the Offshore Europe conference attendees were partying.
 Scientists promptly criticized Sunak's decision as catastrophic for climate change.
-Other critics pointed out that Sunak made his pledge in the middle of an unprecedented global heat wave.
+Others pointed out that Sunak made his pledge in the middle of a global heat wave.
 Jobs, jobs, jobs Sunak replied.
-Profits too, he didn't say.
-Big profits.
+Profits he meant, big profits.

 After taking a long draught of my beer, I mentioned my discoveries to Sterling and Olivia.
 Their silent, grim smiles said it all.
 Not news.
 Not to them.
 It wasn't news to me either.
 I've been reading similar headlines for fifteen years.
 We'll fix climate change later, politicians and business leaders keep telling us, but right now we need to keep burning fossil fuels.
 Sunak did it too.
 Talking to the press at the gas terminal, he said with a straight face that more drilling in the North Sea was compatible with efforts to slow climate change.
-His bald-face lie recalled climate activist Greta Thunberg's famous denunciation of the empty and dishonest promises made by global leaders as "Blah, blah."
+His bald-face lie recalled climate activist Greta Thunberg's famous denunciation of the empty and dishonest promises made by global leaders as "Blah, blah, blah."
 Suddenly, a loud cheer erupted from a nearby table, breaking up my thoughts.
 I finished my beer.
-What Sunak and the rest were really saying is this: they choose Chaos over Community, and they will continue to do so despite the record heat waves, massive wildfires, torrential rains, biblical flooding, and the suffering they cause.
+What Sunak and the rest were really saying is this: they choose Chaos over Community and they will continue to do so despite the record heat waves, massive wildfires, torrential rains, biblical flooding, and the suffering they cause.